slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ### Classes

 #### Interfaces
-When creating a Service or Facade or Data Access Object, the following conventions must be followed:
-- An interface should be created first.
-The interface defines the contract or all publicly accessible methods that external callers can access
+An interface defines a contract with the outside world.
+It defines all the publicly accessible methods that external dependents can interact with.
--
+Ther

 #### Data Access  Objects

 For any item or group of items that is created, it advisable to create data access objects that contain the different types of queries that can be used to retrieve the objects from the database.